 Email Address – an email name used to send and receive email.

 Email Domains – a domain name that is uniquely associated with a university unit recognized by the FSU Board of Trustees.
 The primary domain is fsu.edu.
-Secondary domains, such as med.fsu.edu and wfsu.org, are generally used for marketing or identification purposes, i.e demonstrate one or more persons are associated with a specific unit.
+Secondary domains, such as med.fsu.edu and wfsu.org, are generally used for marketing or identification purposes, i.e, demonstrate one or more persons are associated with a specific unit.

-Email Alias Username - a secondary name that identifies the person (account holder) and is used within an email address, e.g. alias_username@fsu.edu.
+Email Alias - a secondary name that identifies the person (account holder) and is used within an email address, e.g aliasusername@fsu.edu.

 Private – the classification of data for which the unauthorized disclosure may have moderate adverse effects on the university's reputation, resources, services, or individuals.